00start/ring-home-security/README.md

 ## Features

 - **Ring Integration**: Connect to Ring API to monitor doorbells, cameras, and sensors
+- **Live View**: Watch real-time video streams from your cameras and doorbells
-- **Video Recording**: Automatic recording on motion and doorbell events
+- **Video Recording**: Automatic recording on motion and doorbell events (no Ring Protect subscription required)
 - **Event Logging**: Log all sensor events (door/window, motion) with timestamps
 - **Web Dashboard**: Responsive web UI for monitoring devices and viewing events
 - **Video Playback**: Watch recordings directly in the browser
+- **Advanced Filtering**: Filter events by device, type, date range, and video availability
 - **Retention Policy**: Automatic cleanup of old recordings
 - **Real-time Updates**: Server-sent events for live updates
+- **Comprehensive Logging**: Separate log files for each process with console and file output

 ## Architecture